Public Health Educator

 • Demonstrated leadership experience or experience in community organizing

 • French language proficiency or strong willingness to learn French

 Required Language Skills

-Cell phones work in almost all areas of the country and internet access, while limited, is becoming more common.
-Three regional offices are equipped with several computers with internet access.
+Cell phone service is improving.
+Phones work in almost all areas of the country, but internet access can be limited at the village level.
+The three regional offices are equipped with computers with internet access.

 Personal appearance is important to people in Guinea.
 During pre-service training, the dress code is business casual.
-Following pre-service training, you will need to dress appropriately for work situations in your community.
-Dressing appropriately will help you gain respect in your host community, facilitate integration, and increase your credibility and effectiveness.
-It is advised to take cues from your Guinean colleagues.
+Following pre-service training, Volunteers will need to dress appropriately for work situations in their community.
+Dressing appropriately will help Volunteers gain respect in their host community, facilitate integration, and increase their credibility and effectiveness.
+It is advised to take cues from Volunteers’ Guinean colleagues.

-Mountain bikes are provided for transport to work sites and for recreation.
+Volunteers are provided funds to purchase bikes for transport should they choose to do so.
 Almost all work places are within walking distance, so it is NOT required to be able to ride a bike.
-For long distances, Volunteers rely on public transportation in small passenger vehicles.
+For long distances, Volunteers rely on bikes or public transportation in small passenger vehicles.

-Rice or a local grain “fonio” is eaten for most main meals, along with spinach, peanut and/or tomato based sauce with vegetables, meat or fish.
-Fruits such as mangoes, pineapples, oranges, and limes are available seasonally.
+Rice, maize, cassava or a local grain “fonio” is eaten for most main meals, along with spinach, peanut and/or tomato based sauce with vegetables, meat or fish.
+Fruits such as mangoes, avocado, pineapples, papaya, oranges, and limes are available seasonally.

 Learn more about the Volunteer experience in Guinea: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.

 Couples will likely be separated during the nine weeks of Pre-Service Training and live with different host families.
 Once at site, couples will share a home that meets the same standards for all Volunteers.
 There will be times during service when couples will spend days and nights apart, such as when one is attending a meeting, routine medical appointments, etc.